tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 The deliberation between Hugo and Jekyll will require you to think about project size &mdash; how big should your site be?
 Should you have one giant site, with content for all documentation/products stored in the same repo?
 Or should you have multiple smaller repos?
 These are some of the considerations I wrestled with when [implementing docs-as-code tooling](pubapis_switching_to_docs_as_code.html).
 I concluded that having a single, massive project is superior because it allows easier content re-use, onboarding, validation and error checking, deployment management, and more.

-If starting from scratch, I would probably use Hugo instead of Jekyll.
+If starting from scratch, I might use Hugo instead of Jekyll.
 However, I have a lot of custom scripting in Jekyll already (such as the ability to generate Kindle books and PDF), not to mention a publishing pipeline with Jekyll already integrated.
 However, given that content is largely in the same format (Markdown with YAML frontmatter), switching between the two platforms shouldn't be too difficult (thought admittedly, I haven't tried it).

-Also, as a side note, there are workarounds in Jekyll to enabling faster builds.
+Also, there are workarounds in Jekyll to enabling faster builds.
 In my doc projects at work (where we have probably 1,500 pages or so across many different doc sets), we implemented build shortcuts.
 By cascading configuration files, we can limit the builds to one particular doc directory.
 I have one configuration file (e.g., \_config.yml, the default) that sets all content as `publish: true`, and another configuration file (e.g., config-acme.yml) that sets all content as `publish: false` except for a particular doc directory (the one I'm working with, e.g., acme).
-When I'm working with that doc directory, I build Jekyll like this:
+When I'm working with that acme doc directory, I build Jekyll like this:

 ```
 jekeyll serve --config _config.yml,config-acme.yml
 ```

-The `config-acme.yml` will overwrite the default `_config.yml` to enable one specific doc directory to build while disabling all others.
+The `config-acme.yml` will overwrite the default `_config.yml` to enable one specific doc directory as `publish: true` while disabling all others.
 As a result, Jekyll builds lightning fast.
 This method tends to work quite well and is used by others with large Jekyll projects as well.
-We have continuous delivery configured with the server, so when it's time to push out the full build, that full build process (where all docs are `publish: true` and no config-acme.yml file is used) takes place on the server, not the local machine.
+We have continuous delivery configured with the server, so when it's time to push out the full build (where `publish: true` is applied to all directories and no config-acme.yml file is used), that full build process takes place on the server, not the local machine.

 Although static site generators seem to change quickly, it's harder for one tool, like Hugo, to overtake another, like Jekyll, because of the custom coding developers usually do with the platform.
 If you're just using someone's theme with general Markdown pages, great, switching will be easy.
-But if you've built custom layouts and added custom frontmatter in your Markdown pages that gets processed in unique ways by the layouts, as well as other custom scripts or code that you created specifically for your content, changing platforms will be more challenging.
+But if you've built custom layouts and added custom frontmatter in your Markdown pages that gets processed in unique ways by the layouts, as well as other custom scripts or code that you created in your theme specifically for your content, changing platforms will be more challenging.
+You'll have to change all your custom Liquid scripting to Golang.
+Or if working with another platform, you might need to change your Golang scripts to Jinja templating, and so forth.

+For this reason, you don't just jump from one platform to the next (as you might do with DITA projects, where you don't often usually their own output tools, and where the content follows the same standard.)

 ### Sphinx {#sphinx}

 [Sphinx](http://www.sphinx-doc.org/en/stable/) is a popular static site generator based on Python.
-It was developed by the Python community to document the Python programming language (and it has some direct capability to document Python classes), but Sphinx is also used for many documentation projects unrelated to Python.
+It was originally developed by the Python community to document the Python programming language (and it has some direct capability to document Python classes), but Sphinx is also used for many documentation projects unrelated to Python.

 Because Sphinx was designed from the ground up as a documentation tool, not just as tool for building websites (like Jekyll and Hugo were), Sphinx has more documentation-specific functionality that is often absent from other static site generator tools.
 Some of these documentation-specific features include robust search, more advanced linking (linking to sections, automating titles based on links, cross-references, and more), and use of reStructuredText (rST), which is more semantically rich, standard, and extensible than Markdown.
 (See [What about reStructuredText and Asciidoc?](pubapis_markdown.html#rst_and_asciidoc) for more details around rST compared to Markdown.)

-Sphinx is used with the [Read the Docs](#readthedocs) platform and has a passionate fan base among those who use it.
+Sphinx can be used with the [Read the Docs](#readthedocs) platform and has a passionate fan base among those who use it.
 However, because it is specifically designed as a documentation tool, the community isn't as large as some of the other static site generators.

 As of January 2018, [Staticgen.com](https://www.staticgen.com/) shows the number of stars, forks, and issues as follows: